-The Legislature to restore historical levels of funding to local Conservation Districts and Michigan State University Extension to assist with the preservation of agricultural and natural resources.
+• State funding of local Conservation Districts and Michigan State University Extension so that they may assist with the promotion of sustainable agricultural practices and natural resources.

-FARMLAND PRESERVATION (SHARED WITH AG. & TOURISM)
+FARMLAND PRESERVATION (SHARED WITH AG & TOURISM)

-- The state to provide greater leadership in permanently preserving agricultural land, including, but not limited to, the Purchase of Development Rights (PDR) Program. - The state to substantially increase the funding methods for initiatives that will make significant annual preservations of farmlands.

-• That the Michigan Agriculture Environmental Assurance Program (MAEAP) certification should be a component of the preservation of farmland.
+- Permanently preserving agricultural land, including, but not limited to, the Purchase of Development Rights (PDR) Program. - An increase in sustainable State funding methods for initiatives that will make significant annual preservations of farmlands. - Michigan Agriculture Environmental Assurance Program (MAEAP) certification as a component of the preservation of farmland.

-CONCENTRATED ANIMAL FEEDING OPERATIONS (CAFOs) (SHARED WITH AG. & TOURISM)
+CONCENTRATED ANIMAL FEEDING OPERATIONS (CAFOs) (SHARED WITH AG & TOURISM)